onlytruejames/nuclearGraphics/README.md

 # NuclearGraphics

 This is some live graphics software I made in tkinter, it started from trying to replicate the [Looking At Your Pager](https://www.youtube.com/watch?v=Z2IwAKmY774) visuals in Python.
-It went well so I made more, then a way to switch between them, and it's noteworthy enough to put on Github so here it is ig
+It went well so I made more, then a way to switch between them, and it's noteworthy enough to put on Github so here it is ig.
+I've also ~~plageurized~~ imitated effects from [live Aphex Twin graphics](https://www.youtube.com/watch?v=961uG4Ixg_Y) by [http://weirdcore.tv](Weirdcore), and I've [https://www.instagram.com/p/CqgMcw5ohTc/](used it in a live performance before).

 ## Premise